lush tropical destination resort travel

 Look for:

-• Seats with outlets
+• Seats with outlets nearby

 • Natural light if possible

-This becomes your space to reset—not just wait.
+This becomes your space to reset — not just wait.

 Stay Comfortable (This Changes Everything)